UKHO/geopython2019/README.md

 # geopython2019

 Code based on the talk "PyViz for Mapping Global Shipping" @ GeoPython 2019.
-It is based heavily on various [PyViz](https://pyviz.org/) examples, so be sure to also check out them for more information.
+It is based on various [PyViz](https://pyviz.org/) and [HoloViz](http://holoviz.org/) examples, so be sure to also check out them for more information.

 ![AIS Explorer App](app.png)